fangedShadow/web-projects/README.md

 # web-projects
 this is the project one
-we are only using javascript, html, and css for this nothing else
+I am only using javascript, html, and css for this nothing else project - Wishlist